Outbound webhooks overview

 CopyCopied!

-Batched presence events
+Batched presence structure

-events, data
+events data

-- data.presence
+- An

 Array

-of raw presence messages
+of raw presence messages.

 The following is an example of a batched presence